-A. In-book links take you to a location within the textbook.
-For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-N/A Additional Information: No in book links found.
+A. In-book links take you to a location within the N/A

+textbook.
+For example, the table of contents

+would be considered in-book links and

+embedded links take you to the correct location in the book.
+Additional Information: No in book links found.
 B. Live hyperlinks take you to any website or webpages external to the book.
-N/A Additional Information: No live links found.
+Fail Additional Information: 0/6 live links were functional and 0/6 live links had acceptable descriptions.
+Checked live links on pages 3, 17, and 18.
+No other live links found.
 C. Live links take you to the correct webpage that is functioning properly.
-N/A Additional Information: No live links found.
+Fail Additional Information: 0/6 live links were functional.
+Checked live links on pages 3, 17, and 18.
+No other live links found.
 D. Live links are descriptive enough for the users to know where it should take them.
-N/A Additional Information: No live links found.
+Fail Additional Information: 0/6 live links had acceptable descriptions.
+Checked live links on pages 3, 17, and 18.
+No other live links found.